Sandruski/rts-group-movement/docs/README.md

 #### Implementation

-1. When a unit is issued a command, the parameters of that command (the current location and the destination in the grid) are run through the pathfinding algorithm, which spits out an array of path coordinates (waypoints).
+**FIRST STEP.** When a unit is issued a command, the parameters of that command (the current location and the destination in the grid) are run through the pathfinding algorithm, which spits out an array of path coordinates (waypoints).
 The unit stores the path found, which is free of static obstacles (known as unwalkable tiles).

 **PROBLEM 1.
 Shared destination.** If the unit is in a bigger group, only the first unit of the group calculates the path to the goal set by the user.
 The rest of the units' destinations are offset from that point and calculated after, one at a frame.
 This prevents the units to finish the path all to the same spot.
 Besides that, if every unit has its own path to its own unique destination, the whole movement of the group looks more natural, because paths tend to have less waypoints in common.
 This minimizes the chance of collision between the units along the path.

-2. The unit moves along the path, but it only goes 1 square at a time, due to the need of local collision determination.
+**SECOND STEP.** The unit moves along the path, but it only goes 1 square at a time, due to the need of local collision determination.
 Before making the move, the unit just asks the path which direction it's supposed to go next.
 After that, it tries to move there.

 #### FAQ